bbauska/meta-react-basics/README.md

-I think we're able to have like a high-quality bar across the site just because we're reusing components everywhere and we're able to share code even across Facebook and Instagram and Messenger.
+I think we're able to have like a high-quality bar across the site just because we're reusing components everywhere and we're able to share code even across Facebook, Instagram and Messenger.

 I think that's a really unique part of React.